-FY24 Objective Measurable Objectives Cohort Target % Target Date Maintain female representation on the Board of Directors (including the MD) 1 at 40% or above, following the 40:40:20 principle Board (including MD) 40% 30 June 2024 Establish at least 30% representation for females on EXCO (excluding the MD) 2 EXCO (excluding MD) 30% 30 June 2024 Continue to improve female representation in Senior Leadership (excluding EXCO) positions 3 Senior Leadership Team (excluding EXCO) 26% 30 June 2024 Improve female representation in our total workforce Total employees Year-on-Year (YOY) improvement of 1.5%
+FY24 Objective Measurable Objectives Cohort Target % Target Date Maintain female representation on the Board of Directors (including the MD) 1 at 40% or above, following the 40:40:20 principle Board (including MD) 40% 30 June 2024 Establish at least 30% representation for females on EXCO (excluding the MD) 2 EXCO (excluding MD) 30% 30 June 2024 Continue to improve female representation in Senior Leadership (excluding EXCO) positions 3 Senior Leadership Team (excluding EXCO) 26% 30 June 2024 Improve female representation in our total workforce Total employees Year-on-Ye improvem ear (YOY) ent of 1.5%

-1. Managing Director.

-3. Functional or Operational leaders responsible for setting direction for projects, functions and/ or operations that participate in the Company's long-term incentive plan.
+- 1. Managing Director. - 2.
+EXCO excludes the Managing Director and Chief Executive Officer, as this role is counted as part of the Board. - 3.
+Functional or Operational leaders responsible for setting direction for projects, functions and/ or operations that participate in the Company's long-term incentive plan.